 How Does Facebook Order Your Friends List

 Facebook has changed its friend-sorting algorithm a lot since its beginnings.
-Today, your Facebook profile shows images of 9 friends who are always on top of the list.
+Today, your Facebook profile shows images of nine people who are always on top of the list.
 You see these nine friends before you enter your friends list.

 These lists spark confusion.
 Some people out of these nine may be users that you haven’t interacted with in a long time.
 Why does Facebook’s algorithm prioritize them then?